FranciscoFlorezRevuelta/TradeMarks-dataset/README.md

 2. Download all the PIC and DIFF_PIC files under the 'Trademark' and 'InternationalRegistration' folders.
 This is quite laborious as there is no option to download the whole database.

 ### Uncompress the EUIPO database
 3. Uncompress all the downloaded files into a single folder.
-As a result you will have all the trade mark images in this folder.
+As a result you will have all the trade mark images in that folder.

 ## Disclaimer